Speaking to another amputee can make a real difference to your recovery and ease your concerns. We call this type of assistance Peer Support.

 Home / Steps to Recovery / Victorian Amputee Empowerment Project

-We will engage people with limb loss in the development of activities and materials using a co-design approach; making sure that our community has the opportunity to share knowledge and insight throughout project delivery.
+We are engaging people with limb loss in the development of activities and materials using a co-design approach; making sure that our community has the opportunity to share knowledge and insight throughout project delivery.

-If you live in or near to one of the locations outlined above and would like to register to attend an information session, please email info@limbs4life.org.au.
+If you live in or near to one of the locations outlined above and would like to attend a support group please email info@limbs4life.org.au.

 Download the flyer by clicking here.